rbesen/imagecolorvariation/README.md

   If one of the parameters are missing you will receive a 422 response code.

 Limitations:

-For now is only working with JPG, because PNG and GIF have a differente color scale than RGB.
+For now is only working with JPG, because PNG and GIF have a differente color scale.
-I didn't created tests, should test service methods and create an integration test The parameters validation should be done by restplus and documented with swagger.
+I didn't create tests, should test service methods and create an integration test.
+The parameters validation should be done by restplus and documented with swagger.
 The endpoint is documented, params not.